HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam_s2s.md

     **Note:** You can also complete this step by running the connectionsConfig.py script in the wsadmin client.

-2.  \(Do not complete this step for Security Access Manager with SPNEGO\) Add a Security Access Manager authenticator property by editing the LotusConnections-config.xml file.
+2.  \(Do not complete this step for Security Verify Access with SPNEGO\) Add a Security Verify Access authenticator property by editing the LotusConnections-config.xml file.

-    1. Configure the custom Authenticator to support server-to-server authentication for Security Access Manager:
+    1. Configure the custom Authenticator to support server-to-server authentication for Security Verify Access:

         LCConfigService.updateConfig\("customAuthenticator.name",